-The band was formed in 1972, but they were called Genesis.
-As there was already a well-known band with that name, they opted for the last name of the founding brothers, Eddie and Alex: Van Halen.
-In 1977 Gene Simmons (Kiss) saw them live and decided to produce a demo for them.
+The band was formed in 1972 under the initial name Genesis.
+As we know, there was already a well-known band with that name, so as a new moniker they opted for the last name of the founding brothers, Eddie and Alex: Van Halen.
+In 1977 Gene Simmons, from the popular rock band Kiss, saw them live and decided to produce a demo for them.
 The following year the band’s recording career began with David Lee Roth on vocals, Michael Anthony on bass, Alex Van Halen on drums and the great Eddie Van Halen on guitar.

 Studio discography of Van Halen

 The first era with David Lee Roth on vocals: